-On this occasion only a few of Momirovic's achievements and contributions will be covered in detail, especially some of those which were accomplished while he had been an active researcher at the Institute of Kinesiology and University Computing Centre - SRCE of the University of Zagreb and which were further developed later on during his extraordinary successful career.
+On the occasion of this memorial overview only a small number of K. Momirovic's achievements and contributions will be covered in detail, especially some of those which were accomplished while he had been an active researcher at the University Computing Centre -SRCE of the University of Zagreb and which were further developed later on during his extraordinary successful career.

-Some Influential Methodological Contributions
+2. Some Influential Methodological Contributions